hossam-elshabory/Data-Analysis-Project-Template/README.md

 This section describes the the data used for this project, it's sources and the method used to obtain it.

-# Data Preparation (Wrangling)

-This section would include steps taken to clean and pre-process the data, such as removing missing values, transforming variables, and scaling data.

-# Exploratory Data Analysis (EDA)

-This section would include exploratory analyses to better understand the data, such as summary statistics, histograms, scatterplots, and correlation matrices.

 # Conclusion

 This section would summarize the key findings of the project, its implications, and potential future directions.